juanibiapina/resume/resume.md

   at the beginning).
 It has grown and is now a valuable tool used by many teams to find regressions.
-- **Mentoring**: Mentored **junior**, **professional** and **senior** developers, directly supporting their **growth** to higher roles, including several promotions to **Principal**.
+- **Mentoring**: Mentored **junior**, **professional** and **senior** engineers, directly supporting their **growth** to higher roles, including several promotions to **Principal**.
 - **Advice and support**: Teams contact me on a weekly basis to discuss system design.
 Babbel already includes **observability** and **automated